hirokazutei/react-native-kinpaku-ui/.doc/InputField.md

 - @param [props.autoFocus] - if the field should be auto-focused
 - @param [props.backgroundColor] - background color of the field
 - @param [props.borderColor] - border color of the field
+- @param [props.color] - the main color of the field
 - @param [props.defaultValue] - the default value of the field
 - @param [props.isDisabled] - if the input field is disabled
 - @param [props.maxLength] - max length of the field